MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSiteScriptPackage.md

 ## EXAMPLES

 ### Example
 This example updates a site script package as a zip file containing a manifest.json script and an updated Dataverse solution zip file.

-File site-script-package-v2.zip contains:
-manifest.json:
+The content of manifest.json is as follows:
 ```json
 {
   "$schema": "schema.json",